Narratives of Empire: Empire (1987)

 Though published fifth, Empire (1987) is the fourth book in the series chronologically, taking place from 1898–1907.
-In the novel, a circle of political intellectuals and enterprising newspaper editors learn of the power they wield as they both push for and chronicle the growth of the American Empire at the turn of the 20th century.
+In the novel, a circle of political intellectuals and enterprising newspaper editors learn of the power they wield as they push for and chronicle the growth of the American Empire at the turn of the 20th century.

-The novel includes the following historical characters: John Hay, William Randolph Hearst, William McKinley, Theodore Roosevelt, George Dewey, William Jennings Bryan, Elihu Root, Henry Adams, and Henry James.
+The novel includes John Hay, William Randolph Hearst, William McKinley, Theodore Roosevelt, George Dewey, William Jennings Bryan, Elihu Root, Henry Adams, and Henry James.
 Fictional characters include Caroline Sanford, Blaise Sanford, James Burden Day, John Apgar Sanford, and Mrs. Delacroix.

 Hollywood (1990)

 Though published sixth, Hollywood (1990) is the fifth book in the series chronologically, taking place from 1917–1923.
-The novel is from the perspectives of filmmakers, news publishers and political operatives as a burgeoning and experimental motion picture industry in Los Angeles (taken over as the propaganda arm of an authoritarian presidential administration) rises to wealth and international prominence in the First World War; all resulting in a political backlash of isolationism, prohibition, censorship and a second-rate presidency.
+The novel is from the perspectives of film makers, news publishers and political operatives as a burgeoning and experimental motion picture industry in Los Angeles (taken over as the propaganda arm of an authoritarian presidential administration) rises to wealth and international prominence in the First World War; all resulting in a political backlash of isolationism, prohibition, censorship and a second-rate presidency.

-The novel includes the following historical characters: Woodrow Wilson, Warren G. Harding, Jess Smith, George Creel, Franklin D. Roosevelt, Eleanor Roosevelt, Charlie Chaplin, Marion Davies, Elinor Glyn, Mabel Normand, and William Desmond Taylor.
+The novel includes Woodrow Wilson, Warren G. Harding, Jess Smith, George Creel, Franklin D. Roosevelt, Eleanor Roosevelt, Charlie Chaplin, Marion Davies, Elinor Glyn, Mabel Normand, and William Desmond Taylor.
 Fictional characters include Caroline Sanford, Blaise Sanford, and James Burden Day.